 Preston - Sabula is a very small town located in the state of Iowa.
 With a population of 3,181 people and just one neighborhood, Preston - Sabula is the 152nd largest community in Iowa.
-Preston - Sabula has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Preston - Sabula has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Preston - Sabula is a blue-collar town, with 43.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Preston - Sabula is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Preston - Sabula who work in office and administrative support (12.91%), sales jobs (8.10%), and management occupations (8.04%).

-The percentage of adults in Preston - Sabula with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.76% of adults in Preston - Sabula have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Preston - Sabula rank slightly lower than the national average.
+14.76% of adults 25 and older in Preston - Sabula have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call Preston - Sabula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Preston - Sabula residents report their race to be White, followed by Asian.
 Important ancestries of people in Preston - Sabula include German, Irish, English, Dutch, and Swedish.